NoamSmilovich/Automatic-Number-Plate-Recognition/README.md

 Since this project is not a commercial software, not all the algorithms listed here were employed, resulting in a relatively high error rate.
 For example each license plate detection here only uses one image, instead of averaging results from multiple images.
-This software relies on using yellow masking, as israeli license plates are mostly yellow, so if this software were to be used on plates from a different country which uses differently colored plates, it may not work as well.
+In addition, this software relies on yellow masking, as israeli license plates are mostly yellow, so if this software were to be used on plates from a different country which uses differently colored plates, it may not work as well.